 The gray represents the actual (net) energy after you subtract out the much higher amount of energy (blue) needed to get and process the remaining nasty, distant, low-quality, and difficult to get at oil.
 We’ve already gotten the high-quality, easy oil.

-For a little while you can fix broken infrastructure and still plant, harvest, and distribute food, and maintain drinking water and sewage treatment plants running with whatever energy remains, but at some point it will be hard to continue industrial agriculture and other power other absolutely essential infrastructure.
-Then we’re all looking at being bag ladies or worse…
+For a little while you can fix broken infrastructure and still plant, harvest, and distribute food, maintain and operate drinking water and sewage treatment plants, pump water from running-dry aquifers like the Ogallala which grows 1/4 of our food, but at some point it will be hard to provide energy to all food and infrastructure.

 The Power of Exponential Growth: Every 10 years we have burned more oil than all previous decades.